-Once upon a time... is a series of short instrumental works.
+Once upon a time... is a series of short instrumental works exploring relationships between words and music.
 Each work is introduced by a speaker.
 The work is an ironic melodrama parodying the children’s story books such as the John and Betty series in which the image augments the text.

 In Once upon a time… popular cultural memes are used to decontexualise contemporary notions of the nuclear family.
 The result is an inversion of the traditional approach to storytelling where the message is conveyed through the music.

 Using semiotics, rhetorical devices and phenomenology the work remixes musical clichés to create a series of parodies and miniatures through the guise of a children’s storybook about a family such as the John and Betty series..